Committal Proceedings

 Follow this link to learn more about what can happen at a Committal Mention.

-(3) Committal Case Conference
+Committal Case Conference

-- A committal case conference, much like a summary case conference, is a case management tool.
-It is used to advance the matter and encourage a timely and efficient resolution of the issues in relation to the matter.
+- A committal case conference is a case management tool.
+It is used by the courts to advance the matter and encourage a timely and efficient resolution of the issues in relation to a matter.
+It is not unusual for a committal mention to be adjourned to a further committal mention but listed as a committal case conference.

-- A committal case conference should be held on the same day as the committal mention.
-To promote an open discussion of the matter in question, anything that is said or done during the committal case conference, as well as any documents prepared solely for that conference, will be deemed inadmissible as evidence unless all parties agree otherwise (Section 127 of the CPA).
+- Per s127(3) of the CPA, anything that is said or done during the committal case conference, as well as any documents prepared solely for that conference, will be deemed inadmissible as evidence at a later date, unless all parties agree otherwise.

-(4) Committal Hearing
+Committal Hearing

 - At the committal hearing, the Magistrate will hear evidence and determine whether the evidence is strong enough to support a conviction (section 128 of the CPA).